Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .01	      			| 28 Children crossing					 				|
 | .00				    | 23 Slippery Road      							|

+For the third image General caution, the model is very sure that this is a Children crossing (probability of 1).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1.00         			| 28 Children crossing									|